davidpet/snippets/cpp/Collections/041 - algorithm header - explanation.md

 In this unified example, we utilize a vector and apply various algorithms from the `<algorithm>` header to demonstrate their basic usage.
 These algorithms provide a concise and effective way to manipulate and query collections in C++.
 The algorithms provided by the `<algorithm>` header make operations on collections more expressive and concise.
 As always, refer to the official documentation for a comprehensive list and details of each algorithm.

 While this provides an extensive list, it still isn't exhaustive.
 The `<algorithm>` header offers many more algorithms, and it's recommended to refer to the official documentation or a reference when needed.
 The power of the STL comes from the combination of these algorithms with containers and function objects.

+NOTE: compared to other languages, C++ has an amazing amount of Leetcode/interview type algorithms built-in already, in the `<algorithm>` header.
+There are a lot more functions in it than are mentioned here.